Home > Blogs > Selective Licensing Explained: Essential Guide for UK Landlords

 5. Record Keeping

-Maintain detailed records of all inspections, maintenance activities, contracts, and safety certificates.
-These documents may be requested during council inspections to verify compliance with Selective Licensing rules.
+Keep detailed records of inspections, repairs, contracts, and safety certificates.
+These records may be requested by the council during inspections.

 Key Requirements of Selective Licensing for Landlords | RE/MAX Star